Your Resource List for Social Video Marketing Success

 SnapChat is a standalone app that is perfect for creating self-destructive videos to add an air of exclusivity.
 However, SnapChat stories make videos more permanent than before.

 FaceBook Live and FaceBook Pre-recorded are favored over regular Facebook posts because of their built-in distribution and autoplay.

 Zarrin studied Journalism at the University of Connecticut and has a strong research background with attention to detail.
-She focuses on Social Media Marketing and Content Marketing for Technology Aloha and for our clients.
+As a former Digital Marketing Intern, she focused on Social Media Marketing and Content Marketing for Technology Aloha and for our clients.